282621/Weather-App-radio/README.md

 This page is still in building process.
 I am consider to add more futures like: news, daily duty etc.
 I have to fix wave-animation (to make it much more smooth).
+Considering of making this app for mobile version.

 ## Code style
 I didn't make code review for this one, so there is possibility for a little chaos in my code. //for now